MenschMachine/playwright-mcp-pdf-engine/README.md

   --caps <caps>                comma-separated list of additional capabilities
                                to enable, possible values: vision, pdf.
   --cdp-endpoint <endpoint>    CDP endpoint to connect to.
-  --exclude-tools <tools>      comma-separated list of tool names to exclude --include-tools <tools>      comma-separated list of tool names to include
-                               (if specified, only these tools will be available) --config <path>              path to the configuration file.
+  --config <path>              path to the configuration file.
   --device <device>            device to emulate, for example: "iPhone 15" --executable-path <path>     path to the browser executable.